shane-staret/Machine-Learning-Sim-MCCC-CIS-112/README.md

 ## **Thoughts & Future Plans**

 #### This project was created with the intent to show how machine learning works.
 Admittedly, at the moment this is a pretty dull example.
 Instead of showcasing just machine learning and how it works, I'd rather transform this into a "game" of sorts.
 Maybe change it up so that the computer learns how to play a game like checkers and then a human could actually play against it to see just how much it has learned.
 Overall, this project does a good job of showcasing machine learning, but it's a bit boring.
 So of course, I want to improve upon it.
-Here is a shortlist of what I will do in the future:
+Here is a shortlist of what I could do in the future:
    * ##### add a delay when the computer is "playing" so that you can visually see the dots being placed
    * ##### add more grid spaces
    * ##### instead of a simulation that displays a computer "learning" how to place dots on a board, teach it how to play checkers